bomonike/bomonike.github.io/aws-onboarding.md

 <a name="S3BucketNames"></a>

-### Claim S3 Bucket names
+## Claim S3 Bucket names

-   The AWS Account Administrator has a fudiciary responsibility to secure Intellectual Property assets.
+The AWS Account Administrator has a fudiciary responsibility to secure Intellectual Property (IP) assets.

 S3 Bucket names are universally unique among all AWS customers.
 So just as there are domain name squatters who register and sit on .com host names for sale at high prices to those who actually use the names, the administrator of root accounts for an organization should register your organization's brand names before others get them first.

 To create a bucket for each host name registered on GoDaddy, Google Domains, etc.

 4. Click S3 from among services.
 5. Click the blue "Create bucket" button.